foudilboukelal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat  is printing the message in the simple quotes
+echo  is printing the message in the simple quotes